SoWieMarkus/TrackmaniaCOTDRestAPI/README.md

 **IMPORTANT** The `zone` attribute is NOT a Json-Object ^^' You ask why? ...
 Well I was to lazy to create a new repository to store the zones.
 So if you want to use the zone object make sure to deserialize it! ^^

+If the position equals -1 the player did qualify but not finish once during the cup.
+The best result and average position attribute can also be -1.

 GET `/cotd/<year>/<month>/<day>`

 ```